QuadSpinner/Gaea-Docs/Reference/Nodes/Adjustment--Heal.md

+---
+uid: Adjustment--Heal
+title: Heal
+---

-The Heal node can reconstruct damaged, low res, or 8-bit data with 16-bit, high resolution fidelity.
+nThe Heal node can reconstruct damaged, low res, or 8-bit data with 16-bit, high resolution fidelity.
 The Heal node can take quantized images with extreme banding of any shape, and clean up the terrain into a naturalistic output.

 | Setting   | Values      | Description |